lynkeib/lynkeib.github.io/README.md

 ## About Me

 Hi there!
 Welcome!
-I am Chengyin, a MSBA student studying at USC and will be graduating in May 2020.
+I am Chengyin, a MSBA student studying at USC and graduated in May 2020.
 I am really passionate about using my technical skills to help the business improve its efficiency and profitability.
 As a big fan of programming as well, I also work on some development projects that can be helpful to the friends around me in my spare time.

 ## About This Site